ketzzz/EDA/README.md

 This section is on Exploratory Data Analysis.

 The code scrapes data from online, in this case, from https://www.basketball-reference.com.
 It builds a simple app using streamlit.
-Within ithe app, we can interact and filter the data we want to view.
+Within the app, we can interact and filter the data we want to view.

 I used Anaconda Prompt to run this line: (make sure streamlit is installed)
 ```